“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are

 Yes, although it’s cheaper to buy in advance online.
-Early Bird tickets available until 31 December save £3 per ticket.
-After that, advance tickets cost £13.50 online (or from Powderham Plant Centre/Urban & Rural) or £15 on the gate, a saving of £3 per ticket.
+Early Bird tickets available until 31 December.
+After that, advance tickets cost £13.50 online (or from Powderham Plant Centre/Urban & Rural) or £15 on the gate.

 Can I get a pass-out during the festival?

 Yes, your ticket will be taken upon entry into the show, however, you can get a pass out by getting your hand stamped.

 Can I bring my dog?

 Yes, well-behaved dogs on short leads are welcome.

 Can I smoke at the show?

 Smoking is not allowed in any marquee, castle, or any enclosed space, within the festival.

 Where is the car park?